 College Access

-Valencia College will work with community partners to ensure that, by 2030, 80% of Orange and Osceola County high school graduates of each race and ethnicity will attend a post-secondary institution – including vocational or technical school, college or university – in the year following high school graduation.
+Valencia College will work with community partners to ensure that, by 2030, 65% of Orange and Osceola County high school graduates will attend a post-secondary institution in Florida– including vocational or technical school, college or university – in the year following high school graduation.

 Student Stories